 A medium (Kim Stanley in an Oscar nominated performance) convinces her weak willed husband (Richard Attenborough) to kidnap the child (Judith Donner) of a wealthy young couple (Nanette Newman, Mark Eden).
 The idea being that her psychic powers would help "find" the missing child and she would become a well known medium for helping the police crack the case.
 A low key thriller more dependent on psychology and atmosphere rather than excitement and shock, the film is notable for one of the rare film roles of the great stage actress Kim Stanley.
 Unlike most actresses more comfortable in the theater rather than film (and a far cry from her actressy performance in THE GODDESS), Stanley delivers a subtle and affecting portrait of a woman slowly, almost imperceptibly falling apart.
 Her performance alone would be reason enough to see the film but the director Bryan Forbes (who passed away this week) has given us an astute and fascinating thinking man's thriller.
 There's a nice muted score by John Barry.
 With Patrick Magee and Gerald Sim.

 Returning home to Baghdad from one of his adventures, Sinbad the Sailor (Kerwin Mathews) stops at an island for food and water and rescues a magician (Torin Thatcher) fleeing from a giant Cyclops.
 The magician insists Sinbad return to the island to retrieve a lamp containing a genie but he refuses as he is eager to return home to marry a Princess (Kathryn Grant).
 But the evil magician, who has ulterior motives, uses his diabolical powers to shrink the Princess to the size of a doll.
-This Arabian Nights adventure is one of Ray Harryhausen's (who died this week) best fantasy films and his stop motion creations are as magical today as they were in 1958.
+Directed by Nathan Juran, this Arabian Nights adventure is one of Ray Harryhausen's best fantasy films and his stop motion creations are as magical today as they were in 1958.
 This one features two of his best creations, the dancing half woman/half snake and the duel between Sinbad and the skeleton.
 It's not the kind of film where the acting matters much but Mathews is dashing if dull and Grant makes for a fetching Princess.
 The one sticking point is the child actor Richard Eyer as the genie who pulls one out of the Arabian Nights and straight into Nebraska whenever he appears ("I puddit in the cabin fer ya").
 There's a sensational score by Bernard Herrmann, one of his best.
-Directed by Nathan Juran.
 With Alec Mango and Nana DeHerrera.